 Questions about scientific communication for attendees and presenters should be directed to the Meeting Services Department at firstname.lastname@example.org.
 Questions about policies related to public communication may be directed to the Media and Communications Department at email@example.com.

-Coverage of an abstract, lay summary, data, or supplemental material is strictly probhibited until the embargo is lifeted.
+Coverage of an abstract, lay summary, data, or supplemental material is strictly prohibited until the embargo is lifted.
 Promotion of general topics, speakers, or presentation times is permitted and encouraged within the stated guidelines.

 Exhibitor Communications Policies

 Promotion of outside products, organizations, or services is prohibited outside the exhibitor's booth space.
 SfN's Exhibitor Prospectus provides exhibitors with a comprehensive overview of Neuroscience 2018.

 Exhibitors may apply for authorization to film, take photos, or record within their exhibit space by emailing firstname.lastname@example.org.
 Authorization is grated on a case-by-case basis by SfN communication staff.
 If approved, individuals are responsible for protecting their content, enforcing the media communication policies, and preventing the unauthorized capture of any content outside of their exhibit space.